RIALI-MOUAD/Spark-Dataset/README.md

 - Sales.txt
 ##### Objects :
 ###### DataFrameFromFile.scala :
-The reason behind calling this object is to generate the Dataframes that we'll employ later to serve the project role as we are going to see in the main project object.
+The reason behind calling this object is to generate the Dataframes that we would employ later to serve the project role as we are going to see in the main project object.
 ###### SalesDistribution.scala :
 The main object of this sub-project which looks like this :
 ```scala